Indefinite Pronouns

 For example, if I don’t want this book, do you have any other books by the same author?

-She has a unique perspective on the issue that is different from what others have shared.
+She has a unique perspective on the issue that is different from what other people have shared.

 In these sentences, other is used to refer to a different book or different perspectives from others.